tkn-tub/ns3-gym/src/netanim/doc/animation.rst

 ::

+  // Step 2
-  2. anim.SetConstantPosition (Ptr< Node > n, double x, double y);
+  anim.SetConstantPosition (Ptr< Node > n, double x, double y);

 AnimationInterface requires that the position of all nodes be set.
 In |ns3| this is done by setting an associated MobilityModel.
 "SetConstantPosition" is a quick way to set the x-y coordinates of a node which is stationary.

 ::

+  // Step 3
-  3. anim.SetStartTime (Seconds(150)); and anim.SetStopTime (Seconds(150));
+  anim.SetStartTime (Seconds(150)); and anim.SetStopTime (Seconds(150));

 AnimationInterface can generate large XML files.
 The above statements restricts the window between which AnimationInterface does tracing.
 Restricting the window serves to focus only on relevant portions of the simulation and creating manageably small XML files

 ::

+  // Step 4
-  4. AnimationInterface anim ("animation.xml", 50000);
+  AnimationInterface anim ("animation.xml", 50000);

 Using the above constructor ensures that each animation XML trace file has only 50000 packets.
 For example, if AnimationInterface captures 150000 packets, using the above constructor splits the capture into 3 files

-animation.xml - containing the packet range 1-50000
+* animation.xml - containing the packet range 1-50000

-animation.xml-1 - containing the packet range 50001-100000
+* animation.xml-1 - containing the packet range 50001-100000

-animation.xml-2 - containing the packet range 100001-150000
+* animation.xml-2 - containing the packet range 100001-150000

 ::

+  // Step 5
-  5. anim.EnablePacketMetadata (true);
+  anim.EnablePacketMetadata (true);

 With the above statement, AnimationInterface records the meta-data of each packet in the xml trace file.
 Metadata can be used by NetAnim to provide better statistics and filter, along with providing some brief information about the packet such as TCP sequence number or source & destination IP address during packet animation.